mongodb/docs/source/includes/steps-avs-quick-start-create-index-local.rst

 .. procedure::
    :style: normal

    .. step:: Install the dependencies.

+      For detailed instructions, see :atlascli:`Prerequisites
+      </atlas-cli-deploy-local/#complete-the-prerequisites>`.

       a.
-Install the :atlascli:`{+atlas-cli+} </install-atlas-cli/>`
+Install the :atlascli:`{+atlas-cli+} </install-atlas-cli/>`.
-         and :dbtools:`MongoDB Database Tools </installation/installation/>`.

-         If you use `Homebrew <https://brew.sh/#install>`__, you can run the following commands in your terminal:
+         If you use `Homebrew <https://brew.sh/#install>`__, you can run the following command in your terminal:

          .. code-block::

             brew install mongodb-atlas-cli

-            brew tap mongodb/brew && brew install mongodb-database-tools
+         For installation instructions on other operating systems, see :atlascli:`Install the {+atlas-cli+} </install-atlas-cli/>`

       #.
 Install `Docker <https://www.docker.com/>`__.

+         Docker requires a network connection for pulling and caching MongoDB images.

          - For MacOS or Windows, install `Docker Desktop v4.31+ <https://docs.docker.com/desktop/release-notes/#4310>`__.
          - For Linux, install `Docker Engine v27.0+ <https://docs.docker.com/engine/release-notes/27.0/>`__.

-      For detailed instructions, see :atlascli:`Prerequisites
-      </atlas-cli-deploy-local/#complete-the-prerequisites>`.
+         - For RHEL, you can also use `Podman v5.0+ <https://podman.io>`__.

    .. step:: Set up your local |service| {+deployment+}.

       a.
 If you don't have an existing |service| account, run ``atlas setup`` in your terminal or `create a new account <https://account.mongodb.com/account/register?tck=docs_atlas>`__.

-      #.
-In your terminal, run ``atlas auth login`` to authenticate with your
-         |service| login credentials.
-To learn more, see
-         :atlascli:`Connect from the {+atlas-cli+} </connect-atlas-cli/>`.

       #.
 Run ``atlas deployments setup`` and follow the prompts to create a
          local deployment.
 When prompted to connect to the deployment,